NET WORTH: Unknown

 ARTS & CULTURE: Mesdag was formerly president of the board of trustees of the Museum of Contemporary Art, Los Angeles—another sign of couple's committment to the arts and the Los Angeles area.
 Recent grantees include the Los Angeles Opera Company, the Los Angeles Philharmonic, the Library Foundation of Los Angeles, and the Huntington Library.
-Another important region of interest is Aspen, where the couple has supported Theatre Aspen and Music Associates of Aspen.
+Another important region of interest is Aspen, Colorado, where the couple has supported Theatre Aspen and Music Associates of Aspen.

 LOOKING FORWARD: Expect the Mesdags' philanthropy to stick close to Los Angeles and other areas where the couple has personal connections.